MarkChuCarroll/schism/docs/language.md

     a b c a  /* push a, then b, then c, then a - so the stack is now (a b c a). */ end
 ```
+### Actions

+Actions are where concurrency shows its head in Schism.
+When
+you call an action, a new stack is created, the parameters
+declared in the action's type are moved into that new stack,
+and the action starts executing using that stack in a new
+thread.
+Actions don't return results: they're just off,
+running.
+To get a result back, you need to either provide
+a callback action, or use a synchronizing value like
+a semaphore.

+The catch here is that an object is single-threaded: if
+there's an action or method currently running, the
+action execution will be deferred until that action/method
+is done.